fgdevelop/TF-Training-BSM-and-Monte-Carlo-European-Option-Pricing/README.md

   between the BSM and MC dataset generators is that the BSM generator creates the full dataset all at once and store it on a csv file, meanwhile the MC generator, avoiding possible Memory Errors, storage chunks of datasets on multiple CSV files and then compile all of then into one, deleting the chunk files.

-- training_model.py (BSM/MC): This script uses the dataset created previously on either dataset_generator_bsm or dataset_generator_mc to train a ANN.
+- training_model.py (BSM/MC): This script uses the dataset created previously on either dataset_generator_bsm or dataset_generator_mc to train an ANN.
 The script separates the dataset into training data (applied to the ANN) and test data (used to understand later the effectiveness of the trained machine).
 Both datasets are properly preprocessed using sklearn for scaling and shuffle of the data.
 After the training, the model is stored as a .keras file.